TomFrost/Squiss/README.md

 Deletes the message from SQS.
 Either this or `message.keep()` _must_ be called on each message Squiss delivers in order to maintain an accurate inFlight count.

 #### message.keep()
 Instructs Squiss that you're not planning to delete a message, but it should no longer be considered "in-flight".
-Either this or `message.del()` _must_ be called on each message Quiss delivers in order to maintain an accurate inFlight count.
+Either this, `message.del()`, or `message.release()` _must_ be called on each message Squiss delivers in order to maintain an accurate inFlight count.

 #### message.release()
 Changes the visibility timeout of the message to 0.